21Cricket/nft-music-reference/NFT-Explore-Feature.md

 # Explore Feature

 1. **Recently Released:**
-   - Display a list of the most recently released drops on the HearVerse music marketplace.
+   - Display a list of the most recently released drops on the 21Crickets music marketplace.
    - Allow users to sort by date or popularity.
    - Display key information for each drop, such as title, artist, genre, and price.
    - Provide a link to the drop page where users can learn more and make a purchase.

 2. **Upcoming:**
-   - Display a list of upcoming drops that have been announced by artists or labels on the HearVerse music marketplace.
+   - Display a list of upcoming drops that have been announced by artists or labels on the 21Crickets music marketplace.
    - Allow users to sort by date or popularity.
    - Display key information for each drop, such as title, artist, genre, and release date.
    - Provide a link to a preview page where users can listen to teasers and learn more about the drop before it is released.

 3. **Trending:**
-   - Display a list of the drops that are currently trending on the HearVerse music marketplace.
+   - Display a list of the drops that are currently trending on the 21Crickets music marketplace.
    - Allow users to sort by date or popularity.
    - Display key information for each drop, such as title, artist, genre, and number of views or purchases.
    - Provide a link to the drop page where users can learn more and make a purchase.